Get

 2. Remove Stains

 If there are stains on the bedding, you should try and remove them before giving it a general wash.
 Pay particular attention to urine and poop stains.
-In the case they are present, using an enzymatic cleaner specific for these pet stains will be most effective.
+In the case they are present, using an enzymatic cleaner specific to these pet stains will be most effective.
 You may need to use additional pet-safe cleaning products or perform multiple washes.

 No matter how hard you try, pets will always leave you cleaning up smells, stains, vomit, hair, and everything in between.
 With the Hepper Advanced Bio-Enzyme Pet Stain & Odor Eliminator Spray, you can advance your clean-up routine!